-A public school teacher or a teacher in a publicly-supported secondary school who has attained certification from the National Board for Professional Teaching Standards (NBPTS), or its successor organization, shall receive an annual salary supplement for the life of the certificate (per State law, 20-A MRSA Section 13013-A; as amended by PL 2012 c.
-702 and Section 15689-A, subsection 12).
+State law, 20-A MRSA Section 13013-A; as Amended by PL 2012 c.
+702 and Section 15689-A, subsection 12, provides that a public school teacher or a teacher in a publicly supported secondary school who has attained certification from the National Board for Professional Teaching Standards, or its successor organization, shall receive an annual salary supplement for the life of the certificate.

 For purposes of the retirement system, the salary supplement must be added to the teacher's base salary and must be considered in the calculation for contributions to the Maine Public Employees Retirement System.
-Note: The supplement should not be added to the base salary amount reported in the Maine Education Data Management System (MEDMS) Staff File.
-This is considered additional compensation and is taxable income, but is not part of the base salary reported in MEDMS.
+NOTE: The supplement should NOT be added to the base salary amount reported in the MEDMS Staff File, this is considered additional compensation and is taxable income, but is not part of the base salary reported in MEDMS.

-The Department of Education is required to provide the salary supplement to school administrative units and publicly-supported secondary schools for eligible teachers no later than Feb.
-15 of each year.
+The Department of Education is required to provide the salary supplement to school administrative units and publicly supported secondary schools for eligible teachers no later than February 15th of each year.

 *Note: The amount of the supplement is limited by the amount appropriated by the Legislature for these costs per 20-A MRSA Section 15689-A, subsection 19 and may be prorated to a lesser amount if necessary.

-Any public school teacher or a teacher in a publicly-supported secondary school who has attained certification from the NBPTS, or its successor organization, no later than July 1, 2013, is eligible to receive the annual supplement for the 2013-14 school year.
-Teachers who receive their certification after this date will become eligible for the annual supplement during the 2014-15 school year.
+Any public school teacher or a teacher in a publicly supported secondary school who has attained certification from the National Board for Professional Teaching Standards, or its successor organization, no later than July 1, 2018 is eligible to receive the annual supplement for the 2018-19 school year.
+Teachers who receive their certification after July 1, 2018 will become eligible for the annual supplement during the 2019-20 school year.
 As long as the eligibility requirements are met and the certificate is valid, the annual salary supplement must be provided.

 Eligible Position Titles:

 - Classroom Teacher